EldritchElli/SDW/Core.md

 ### Society

-The Society Skill is used to recall knowledge on history, social norms religon and important events.
+The Society Skill is used to recall knowledge on history, social norms religion and important events.

 ### Science